Mindfulness, Meditation and Coaching

-I worked at Lotus Development/IBM for 6 years where I was, among others, part of a fabulous team that worked on Lotus 1-2-3 for Macintosh in the early 1990s.
-There were also several internet startups along the way — but of course, none of them exist anymore.
+I worked at Lotus Development/IBM for 6 years where I was part of a fabulous team that worked on Lotus 1-2-3 for Macintosh in the early 1990s.
+There were also several internet startups along the way — none of which exist anymore.
 My MS degree (basically an MBA) is from the MIT Sloan School of Management.